 If You Are a Landlord

 All rental property as defined in the ordinance needs to be licensed effective February 1, 2009.
-Applications for a license will be available at the Albert Lea Fire and Inspection Department, located at 221 East Clark Street (lower level) in the Albert Lea City Hall building (or download pdf file below).
+Applications for a license will be available at the Inspection Department, located at 221 East Clark Street (lower level) in the Albert Lea City Hall building (or download pdf file below).

 How the Program Works

 Rental property owners need to complete a Rental License Application and pay a license fee at the Fire and Inspection Department.
-At that time you may schedule an appointment for your Minimum Housing Code inspection.
-If you are unable to make your inspection appointment, you must call the Fire and Inspection Department to cancel and reschedule.
+At that time you will schedule an appointment for your inspection.
+Albert Lea Fire Rescue personnel conduct the inspections and all follow-up inspections.
+If you are unable to make your inspection appointment, you must call the Inspection Department to cancel and reschedule.

 (Cancellations received 24 hours before the inspection will not be required to pay a reinspection fee when a new date is scheduled.)

-To schedule an inspection or to cancel an appointment you would call the Albert Lea Fire and Inspection Department at 507.377.4340.
+To schedule an inspection or to cancel an appointment you would call the Albert Lea Inspection Department at 507-377-4340.